def-au1t/fide-rating-list/README.md

 Simple app to generate and automatically update FIDE rating lists.

+The main target was to create simple app displaying interactive lists of players on chess club website.

 ## Backend:
 Made in NodeJS with ExpressJS and MongoDB database.
 Because FIDE does not provide API, server is based on: https://github.com/xRuiAlves/fide-ratings-scraper/

 Server gets and reads given config file (by `FIDE_IDS` variable in `.env` file) and provides the following addidtional endpoints:

 * `/rating-list/update` - Protected by basic HTTP Auth.
-Username is `admin` and password is set in `.env` file (`UPDATE_PASSWORD`).
+Username is set to `admin` and password is set in `.env` file (`UPDATE_PASSWORD`).
 If authorized, connects to database and refreshes current players' rating data.
 Returns result from database query in JSON.
-This endpoint is also requested automatically at 3 a.m. every day.
+This endpoint need to be requested to update ratings info.
+FIDE updates their data once a month, so it is enough to make request only first day of the month.
+Personally I use https://cron-job.org for this purpose.
 * `/rating-list` - Gets rating data from database in JSON file.

 ## Frontend:
-Very simple frontend, because whole app is just a table.
-Made in ReactJS with react Material UI library.
+Made in ReactJS with Material UI.
+App displays additional player's information from FIDE website and rating change in last month and a year.
+Rating's changes are colored red or green depending on change direction.

 ## Deploy